 Please note: Applicants will receive verification of proposal submitted.
-If a verification notice is not received within 48 hours, it is the responsibility of the Applicant to reach out to Cal OES at InternalProjects@caloes.ca.gov and show proof that their application was submitted prior to the deadline.
+If a verification notice is not received by March 28, 2022, it is the responsibility of the Applicant to reach out to Cal OES at InternalProjects@caloes.ca.gov and show proof that their application was submitted prior to the deadline.